HRegniez/intro-section-with-dropdown-navigation-main/README.md

 ### Continued development

 -On firefox the header's nav-bar needs to be fixed, elements out of the div

+-nav pop-downs badly coded, have to have one js scrpt per pop-down \*styled the pop-down <div> instead of it's contents

+-should wrap my 'features' and 'compagny in a div so that the click area is bigger

 ### Useful resources